Jack Zduriencik: Education

 Zduriencik earned a bachelor's degree in education at California University of Pennsylvania, followed by a master's degree in physical education at Austin Peay State University.

 Personal

 Self nicknamed "Trader Jack", Jack is married to Debbie Zduriencik.
 They have one daughter, Kimberly.
 He is also an alumnus of Sigma Tau Gamma fraternity.

-Zduriencik currently works as the pre- and post-game co-host for the Pittsburgh Pirates on their flagship station KDKA-FM.
+Zduriencik began working as the pre- and post-game co-host for the Pittsburgh Pirates on their flagship station KDKA-FM in 2016.